grint2000/coffee-sensory-wheel/README.md

 ## Market Prices

-Below the header you can view real-time coffee prices.
-The widget displays the ICE C‑Price and the London Coffee Exchange index.
-Click **가격 새로고침** to fetch the latest data.
-Prices are converted to KRW per kilogram using the current USD exchange rate.
-The most recent values are cached locally so they remain visible even when offline.
+Below the header you can view coffee prices and even enter them yourself.
+Click **가격 새로고침** to try fetching the latest C‑Price, London Coffee Exchange index, and the current exchange rate.
+When the network is unreliable you can manually type the index values (C‑Price in US¢/lb, London index in USD/ton) along with the exchange rate, then press **값 적용** to see the KRW per kilogram.
+The most recent numbers are saved locally so they appear again when you return to the page.
+The conversion uses `지수 × 환율 × 2.2046 / 100` for the C‑Price and `지수 / 1000 × 환율` for the London index.

 ## Customizing the Header Logo